junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The living room is a few degrees colder than the rest of the house, even with the lit candles at the edge of the walls.
 Dean realizes the lights they saw from outside through the curtains are actually the flickering candle lights.

-"That should help them stable," Missouri knows exactly what they want to ask, nodding at the candles and the pattern they connect.
+"That should help them stabilize," Missouri knows exactly what they want to ask, nodding at the candles and the pattern they connect.
 There are sigils written on the floor and walls, too.
 "A ritual I learned, connecting the spirits with our physical world.
 It helps them to stay grounded, connected to the things and people they care about most -- you boys."

 Sam gives her a tight, sincere smile and a quiet "Thank you."

 "I'll leave you boys to it then."
 Missouri takes a step to the side once they're at the threshold to the living room.
-"Call me if you need anything, I'll be on the second floor."
+"Call me if you need anything.
+I'll be on the second floor."

 Dean nods dumbly, eyes can't tear away from the figures sitting on the sofa.

-There, on the center of the sofa, John and Mary sit side by side, with their hands braided together, looking like one of his old family photos.
+There, in the center of the sofa, John and Mary sit side by side, with their hands braided together, looking like one of his old family photos.
 Except without a cradled baby and a preschooler between them.

 They look solid.
 Real.

 "Mom.
 Dad."
 Dean husks, closing the remaining distance between them in quick steps.

-"Hey Dean," John looks at him up and down with a tight smile.
+"Hey Dean," John looks him up and down with a tight smile.

 "Sam," Mary says, eyes on her younger boy.
-She wears a long floral dress, it looks ordinary but beautiful on her.
+She wears a long floral dress, which looks ordinary but beautiful on her.

 Rims of eyes turning red, Sam stares at both of them without a word.
 He moves after Dean, now standing right before them.

 Cas stays at the entrance.

 "Look at you.
 Look at both of you," Mary says, shifting her eyes from Sam to Dean.
 Her eyes are both so sad and so happy.
 She blinks fast.
-Her eyes must would have filled with tears if she has a body, Dean realizes.
+Her eyes would have been filled with tears if she had a body, Dean realizes.

 Mary glances at John, turning back to the boys.
-"One minute you were still both kids, and the next, we are here and you are all grown men now.
+"One minute you were still both kids, and the next, we are here, and you are all grown men now.
 I can't believe it's real.
 What happened?"

 "You were in Heaven --" Sam chokes out.

 "I guessed so.
 Living our best memories," Mary answers, her smile grows slightly wider.
 "We were about to go to the movies together, do you remember that?"

 "Slaughterhouse Five," Dean nods small, stifling a quiet sobbing sound.
-"The movie you and Dad watched so many times, and we just couldn't miss it when it re-released."
+"The movie you and Dad watched so many times, and we just couldn't miss it when it was re-released."

 "That's right," Mary smiles gently.